RyotaUshio/obsidian-latex-theorem-equation-referencer-docs/Math Booster Docs/Technical details/Theorem & equation rendering.md

 #### Hover popover (page preview)

-The `src` attribute is not available, but we can listen to the `app.workspace.on('hover-link', ...)` event.
+The `src` attribute is not available, but we can patch the core Page Preview's `onLinkHover` method so that the lastest `linktext` used to trigger hover page preview can be saved in the plugin instance.
+This approach was inspired by [Hover Editor](https://github.com/nothingislost/obsidian-hover-editor).

 ## Live preview